tsathoqqua/limadocs/docs/source/mudlib/std-container.rst

-.. c:function:: mixed receive_object(object target, string relation)
+.. c:function:: varargs mixed receive_object(object target, string relation)

 Determine whether we will accept having an object moved into us;
 returns a value from <move.h> if there is an error